Chart Color Schemes

 Stanwell Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population of Stanwell Park is around 1,535 people.
-This reflects an increase from the 2021 Census figure of 1,532 people.
-The current population is inferred from AreaSearch's estimation of 1,523 residents based on ABS ERP data released in June 2024 and seven validated new addresses since the Census date.
-This results in a density ratio of 504 persons per square kilometer.
-Natural growth contributed approximately 52.0% to overall population gains recently.
+As of November 2025, the estimated population for the Stanwell Park statistical area (Lv2) is around 1,521 people.
+This figure reflects a decrease from the 2021 Census count of 1,532 people, indicating a decline of 11 individuals or approximately 0.7%.
+The recent resident population estimate of 1,504 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024 and validation of seven new addresses since the Census date, contributes to this decrease.
+This results in a population density ratio of around 500 persons per square kilometer.
+Natural growth primarily drove recent population gains for the area, contributing approximately 52.0%.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, Stanwell Park's population is projected to increase by 65 persons, reflecting an overall increase of 3.9% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+These projections indicate that the Stanwell Park (SA2) is expected to increase by 65 persons by 2041, reflecting an approximate growth rate of 4.9% over the 17-year period.

 Frequently Asked Questions - Population